vignesh00712/Career-Based-website---Way2Career/README.md

 We welcome contributions to WAY 2 CAREER!
 Please check the contributing guidelines for more details.
 Submit pull requests or report issues to help us improve the platform.
 License

-The project is licensed under [License Name].
+The project is licensed under .
 See the LICENSE file for more details.
 ## Contact Information

-For questions or feedback, please contact [Your Contact Information].
+For questions or feedback, please contact Linkedin - linkedin.com/in/vignesh-kumar-m-36050a26b.
 ## About

 This project aims to provide career guidance and opportunities similar to platforms like LinkedIn and Internshala.You can use this for also like a career adviser